Get insider access

 Score distribution

-When it comes to our scoring for text clarity, we follow a few general guidelines, but the score is still subjective.
-Pixel density is the first thing that we judge, as it's a quantifiable aspect of the monitor; a higher resolution on a smaller display will produce a sharper-looking text with less jagged lines.
-Then, we judge the legibility of the text subjectively; the easier it is to read, the higher it scores.
-Lastly, we compare it to other monitors that we've tested and adjust the score accordingly.
-We also subjectively score how ClearType affects text clarity, as it doesn't always behave the same way depending on the panel type and sub-pixel layout.
+When scoring for text clarity, we look at several factors.
+First, we judge the legibility of the text subjectively; the easier it is to read, the higher it scores.
+Then, we compare it to other monitors of the same size and resolution we've tested and adjust the score accordingly.
+We also subjectively examine how ClearType affects text clarity, as it doesn't always behave the same depending on the panel type and subpixel layout.
+Finally, we also consider how a screen's coating affects text clarity.
+We take photos in both Windows 10 and Windows 11, but text only looks notably different between the two when ClearType is off.

 ClearType On